Tad Reeves: Storylines

 When Tad goes to confront Doula, he discovers Richard Knott (Scottie Cameron), the man who stole his identity and chases after him again.
 Later that evening, Harold receives a call that Tad has been rushed to intensive care after being hit by a car.
 When Harold arrives at the hospital with Susan, and her son-in-law Drew Kirk (Dan Paris), nurse Dee Bliss (Madeleine West) tells him Tad was in theatre and lost a lot of blood and died.
 Harold, devastated, identifies the body which is revealed not to be Tad, but that of Richard instead.
 Tad turns up at the hospital and Harold is overjoyed.
 After recovering his documentation and leaving his favourite vinyl record with Harold, Tad says his goodbyes to his friends and Neighbours and Harold drives him to the airport to the soundtrack of Tuba Electrica (a collaboration between Harold and Paul on Tuba and electric guitar respectively).

 Twenty years later, he appears in a video messages congratulating Toadie on his marriage to Melanie Pearson.

+Reception

+A television critic for the Wigan Evening Post said Dutton was "the best thing about the Aussie soap during his four-year stint in Ramsay Street".

+After his brief 2022 return, Laura Denby from Radio Times expressed happiness that Tad was still "alive and well".